spiral-project/blog/content/daybed/daybed-revival.rst

 permissions in a simple and straightforward way?

-And, all of a sudden, everything made sense: we don't need to have users, groups and policies… Let's just have access tokens that daybed issues to its users, and we could then attach permissions to these tokens.
+And, all of a sudden, everything made sense: we don't need to have users, groups and policies… Let's just have access tokens that Daybed issues to its users, and we could then attach permissions to these tokens.

 The advantage of this way of doing things is that the concepts are simple.
 Of